LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/otudelim/greedy.rst

 .. admonition:: Data and software
 	:class: green

 	The input data for this tutorial is a FASTA file comprising unique sequences (ASVs).
-If you're following along step-by-step, this was produced at the end of :ref:`the previous section<chimera_filtering>`.
-Alternatively, the file ``9_mbc_final.fasta`` within the :ref:`sectionC archive<sectionCdata>` can be used as example data.
+If you're following along step-by-step, this was produced at the end of :ref:`the previous section <chimera>`.
+Alternatively, the file ``9_mbc_final.fasta`` within the :ref:`sectionC archive <sectionCdata>` can be used as example data.

 	This tutorial uses the :ref:`**VSEARCH**<vsearch>` software.